RossBencina/Fractorp/docs/tutorial/02-raw-actors.cpp.md

 For now it should be self-evident; later we'll be layering up additional machinery.)

-Actors conform to three axioms:
+Actors conform to three "axioms":

  1. Actors can specify the behavior that they will use at their next activation
  2. Actors can send messages to other actors